udayankumar/cryptoticker/README.md

 # CryptoTicker

-Extension for Visual Studio Code -  Allows you to keep track of all the different crypto coin values in the currencies you prefer on the status bar
+Extension for Visual Studio Code -  Allows you to keep track of all the different crypto coin values in a currency you prefer on the status bar

 ## Features

 Add as many Crypto coin symbols as you like to the status bar, and they will be updated every 60 seconds.
-Just set `cryptoticker.cryptoSymbols` to an array of stock symbols to monitor.
+Just set `cryptoticker.cryptoSymbols` to an array of crypto coin symbols to monitor.
 Example:
 ```json
 "cryptoticker.cryptoSymbols": [
     "BTC",